 His current research includes how stresses affect honey bee behavior, physiology and colony performance.
 Stresses studied include Nosema apis, Nosema ceranae, Varroa destructor, extreme temperatures, transportation and/or pollination, and pesticides.
 He writes regularly about honey bee flowers on his blog bees.msu.edu.

 Current academic and non-academic positions:

-Associate Professor, Entomology, EEBB, Beacon, Michigan State University.
+Associate Professor, Entomology, EEB, Beacon, Michigan State University.

 Adjunct Professor, Henan Institute of Science and Technology, Xinxiang, Henan, China.

 Editorial boards: Apidologie, Insects, Scientific Reports

 Member, College Academic Council, CANR (College of Agriculture and Natural Resources),

 MSU Faculty Adviser, Chinese Student and Scholar Association of MSU, 2010-2016

 Member, Academic Committee of Ministry of Agriculture Key Laboratory ‘Biology of